AlanD20/aland20.com/README.md

 ### AlanD20 Portfolio

 ---
-Dynamic porfolio with support for admin dashboard to control the website.
+Dynamic portfolio with support for admin dashboard to control the website.

 To access the dashboard with the features, you must be authorized.
 Otherwise, you'll be redirected to the main page by taking advantage of Nextjs v12 middlewares.